 Why Credit Scores Matter

-You don’t need perfect credit to get approved for a lease.
+You don’t need perfect credit to get approved for a car lease.
 But the higher the score, the greater the chances of getting approved.
 Why so?
 It’s all a matter of risk to the lessor.

+The average credit score to lease a new car was 722, according to Experian for the second quarter of 2018.
 If your credit score is on the lower end of the spectrum, you’re perceived as a credit risk.
 And the lessor wants to protect their financial interests.

-So, what credit score should you aim for before shopping for a lease?
+So, what credit score should you aim for before shopping for a car lease?
 There’s no magic number, but anything below 680 may mean more hoops to jump through to get approved.
 And chances are you’ll have to bring more money to the table or get a much higher interest rate.

 - Qualifying for more competitive lease offers.
-You may not receive the lowest advertised rate, but you won’t have to settle for subprime rates, either.
+You may not receive the lowest advertised rate, but you won’t have to settle for subprime interest rates, either.

 - Lower down payment.
 This means you can keep more of your hard earned money in your pocket.